 The "central communications center" (teleprinter room), which appears several times in the film, is a highly accurate depiction.
-Nearly 30 historically correct original teleprinter machines, of various types, were used - some provided by collector / technical consultant Henning Treumann, and some borrowed from other sources.
+Nearly thirty historically correct original teleprinter machines of various types, were used.
+Some were provided by collector/technical consultant Henning Treumann, and some borrowed from other sources.
 All the machines were fully operational, and, in the film, are all printing authentic archival messages from the Nazi era, fed from off-screen teletype machines and notebook computers.

 Germany has strict laws against displaying the swastika, though artistic displays are specifically exempt.
 Filmmakers usually use incorrect swastikas to avoid causing public outrage.
 The producer wanted swastikas for authenticity, so the crew posted warnings around the filming locations.
 Still, a local resident filed an official complaint with the city, who pressed charges against the owners of some filming sites.

 David Bamber (Adolf Hitler) is the only non-German cast member who speaks with a German accent.
 The filmmakers felt that audiences would be distracted by Hitler speaking in Bamber's natural British accent.
 The resulting difference in accent, however, is not too unrealistic, as Hitler was a native of Austria.
 German is the main language spoken in both Germany and Austria, but Hitler's Austrian accent made him stand out while he was among his (mostly) German subordinates.

 This film hinges on the common belief that Adolf Hitler owed his survival to the last-minute change in venue from an underground bunker to the above-ground conference room.
 However, MythBusters (2003) tested this myth and confirmed Hitler would've survived in either case.